Skip to Content

 Thomas' langur monkey grips onto a tree in the Gunung Leuser National Park.

-I’d suggest booking your tour at least several days in advance (ideally over one week in advance), as many of the most popular tours sell out.
+I suggest that you book your tour at least several days in advance (ideally over one week in advance), as many of the most popular tours sell out.

-The tours by Ecolodge Bukit Lawang and Sumatra EcoTravel (the four-hour jungle trek or the 2 Days and 1 Night jungle trek) have the best reputations in Bukit Lawang.
+The tours by Ecolodge Bukit Lawang and Sumatra EcoTravel (the four-hour jungle trek or the overnight jungle trek) have really good reptuations in Bukit Lawang.
+I used the former.

-Remember to choose a responsible orangutan trekking tour.
+Remember to choose a responsible tour.
+Ethical orangutan tours should:

 • Never touch or feed animals.